kanhaiya-22/PG-life-project/README.md

 **THE PG LIFE** is a user-friendly web application that assists students in finding PG accommodations by providing comprehensive listings, filtering options for desirable amenities, and secure access through user authentication.

-This project was developed in **July 2023** and focuses on delivering a streamlined experience to students seeking accommodation with features such as:
+it focuses on delivering a streamlined experience to students seeking accommodation with features such as:

 - **City-based Listings**: Users can browse through a vast list of available PGs in their preferred cities.
 - **Amenity Filters**: The app provides filtering options to search for PGs with desirable amenities such as Wi-Fi, meals, parking, and more.